solchef/examples/openai-text-summarizer/README.md

-# Text Summarizer example Job
+# OpenAI Text Summarizer example project

 This folder contains an example Job using [Trigger.dev](https://trigger.dev), [OpenAI](https://openai.com) and [Slack](https://slack.com).
 You can use this Job as a starting point for creating your own Jobs.